EngineersNeedArt/Mooncraft2000/README.md

 The voxel algorithm has been around since the 1990's so here I will give only a brief description.
 It's a kind of "ray casting" (like a poor man's ray-tracer).
 The view of the landscape (what the player sees) is, to the algorithm, a series of vertical slits, or pixel columns.
 The algorithm works on one column at a time.
 It computes the slope of an imaginary line leaving the player's eye and passing through the bottom-most pixel of the particular pixel-column in question.
 The ray is advanced, step-wise (slope-wise), until it is determined that it has intercepted a Moon voxel.

-My Javascript implementation took inspiration from this code from eight years ago: https://github.com/pmhicks/voxeljs
+My Javascript implementation took inspiration from [this code](https://github.com/pmhicks/voxeljs) from eight years ago.

 The Moon is a vast mosaic of tiles, each tile 512 x 512 "voxels".
 Because it is a simple terrain map, you can think of each tile as a 512 x 512 grid where, for each square in the grid, there is a color and an elevation.
 This being the Moon, the color is of course some shade of gray.
 The elevation is what gives rise to the craters, mountains, mare of the moon.

+> The Moon data came from NASA's [CGI Moon Kit](https://svs.gsfc.nasa.gov/4720).
+>
+> The color data for the Moon is without shadows, so I had to render shadows into the color data using the application [Blender](https://www.blender.org).
+Since the shadows were rendered "relief style" (also, orthographically) the Sun is at the same ascension everywhere on the Moon.

 When a ray is "cast", walked step-wise, the algorithm determines which grid-square of the moon the ray is over and tests the ray's height against the elevation for that square (voxel) of the moon.
 When the ray intersects, the color for that voxel is assigned to the pixel on the screen.
 The ray then continues, representing the next pixel above, until it has either painted the entire vertical column of pixels on the display or until some fixed distance where the algorithm just "gives up".
 In the latter case we assume the ray has headed off into space (literally) and so instead we color the pixel in question with a color from our starry background.